The Louvre Pyramid is one of the top three most recognizable landmarks of Paris – after the Eiffel Tower and Arc de Triomphe.

 However, when Pei showed a full-scale mock-up to Jacques Chirac, he was happy with what he saw and started supporting it.

 Jacques Chirac would become the French President after Mitterrand and serve one full 7-year term and a 5-year term.

-Pei insisted on total transparency in the Pyramid so that the tourists could see the historic buildings all around.
+Pei insisted on total transparency in the Pyramid to see the historic buildings all around.

-However, it was a challenging task because most glasses back then had a faint bluish or greenish tint.
+However, it was challenging because most glasses back then had a faint bluish or greenish tint.

 He roped in Saint-Gobin to find a type of glass that was transparent enough, light enough, and strong enough to be used for the Pyramid.

 The glass company rose to the challenge by creating what they named ‘Diamond Glass.’

 After months of research, they came up with the 21.52mm extra clear laminated glass, with unbeatable mechanical properties and high optical quality.